Guide for Editing Bird Photographs in Adobe Lightroom

-In this guide I will give you a step by step process on how to easily edit your bird photos in Lightroom to get vastly improved results from the original RAW images.
+In this guide, I will provide a step-by-step process on how to easily edit your bird photos in Lightroom to achieve vastly improved results from the original RAW images.

-Another point to always be conscious of when editing bird photos, is to concentrate on how the editing effects the bird in the photo, and not the entire photo itself.
-The bird is the subject, and the exposure, sharpness and colours etc. need to be adjusted with bird at the forefront.
+Another point to always be conscious of when editing bird photos is to focus on how the editing affects the bird in the photo, and not the entire photo itself.
+The bird is the subject, and the exposure, sharpness, and colors, etc., need to be adjusted with the bird at the forefront.

-I will be taking you through the process by way of two examples.
-Please note that I am using Adobe Photoshop Lightroom Classic 9.3 Release.
+I will guide you through the process using two examples.
+Please note that I am using Adobe Photoshop Lightroom Classic 13.1 Release.

 Example 1: Bar-tailed Godwit

-One can see in the image above that the photo is overexposed, however when looking at the histogram there is no clipping occurring so all the details should be able to recovered when it comes to editing.
+One can see in the image above that the photo is overexposed.
+However, when looking at the histogram, there is no clipping occurring, so all the details should be recoverable when it comes to editing.

-This is a simple clicking of two checkboxes.
-It doesn’t make a big difference, but in theory a camera’s lens does not take a photo exactly how the human eye sees it, so there is a preset applied specific to your lens to make the slight adjustment when this is clicked.
+This is a simple process of clicking two checkboxes.
+It doesn’t make a significant difference, but in theory, a camera’s lens does not capture a photo exactly how the human eye sees it.
+Therefore, a preset specific to your lens is applied to make a slight adjustment when this option is selected.

 Step 2: Cropping

-This is the time to crop the image to the desired size and aspect you want.
-I try to stick to well-known aspect ratios e.g. 3:2, 16:9, 1:1, or 4:5.
-For this image I am going to select the wide angle 3:2 ratio.
-Also when cropping, one of the biggest mistakes I see people make, is that they crop too much, and the bird looks like it doesn’t have any space to breathe.
-Also a good rule to use is “The Rule of Thirds” which you can google, but basically don’t just slap your subject in the middle of the picture as it looks amateurish.
+This is the time to crop the image to the desired size and aspect ratio.
+I try to stick to well-known aspect ratios e.g., 3:2, 16:9, 1:1, or 4:5.
+For this image, I am going to select the wide-angle 3:2 ratio.
+Also, when cropping, one of the biggest mistakes I see people make is that they crop too much, and the bird looks like it doesn’t have any space to breathe.
+A good rule to use is “The Rule of Thirds,” which you can Google.
+But basically, don’t just place your subject in the middle of the picture as it looks amateurish.

 Step 5: Exposure

-RAW images need their colours enhanced, and now is the time to do it.
-Both vibrance and saturation are used to increase the colour depth of the image, but they do it in slightly different ways.
-Vibrance is the least aggressive and recommended way to adjust the colours, as it largely leaves alone areas that are already saturated.
+RAW images need their colors enhanced, and now is the time to do it.
+Both vibrance and saturation are used to increase the color depth of the image, but they do it in slightly different ways.
+Vibrance is the least aggressive and recommended way to adjust the colors, as it largely leaves alone areas that are already saturated.
 I normally use a vibrance value of around 18 to 30 and have chosen 23 in this case.
-I left the saturation value at 0, but for some photos you might want to increase this slightly to really make the more colourful areas pop even more, but only add a little when doing this.
+I left the saturation value at 0, but for some photos, you might want to increase this slightly to really make the more colorful areas pop even more, but only add a little when doing this.

 Step 9: Sharpening